 Food from the pantry and fridge.
 Today, I am experimenting the combination of fruits, yoghurt, and vegetables with Tabasco sauce to make a cake.
 I know it’s weird combination, I believe no one had the idea like mine.

 Well I don’t like wasting food in time like Quarantine, food is scarce when you cannot go out often.
-So, I dump everything that is going to expire and see what it turn out.
+So, I dump everything that is going to expire and see what it turns out.
 The most important thing is the taste that I am looking for.

 As far as I know avocado is a healthy fruit together with mixed berries.
 Tomatoes is great for eyes health and me being chili lovers needed to add spicy sauce.
 I have also added onion in as it’s going to be bad.
 Yes, onion that’s right.

 Oh, I have also run out of flour both the plain and self raising.
 In goes both the leftovers flour.
 The mad scientist is busy at work creating a weird, delicious, healthy cake.
 Let’s bake!!!!